Thinking about programming skills, but:

 You weren't a very good student in high school or college?

-If you want to learn to program, there are enough resources available online in 2018 that you can teach yourself.
+If you want to learn to build cool stuff on the web—and even change careers—there are enough resources available online in 2018 that you can teach yourself!

 But here's the problem: learning to code is HARD, not easy.